andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Preprocessing/Motion_Correction.rst

 .. figure:: MotionCorrectionExample.gif

-  The reference volume is typically the first volume of the time-series.
+  The reference volume can be any volume of the time-series (although it is typically the first, middle, or last volume).
 If during the scan the subject moves to the right, that motion can be "undone" with respect to the reference volume by an equal and opposite movement to the left.

 In the FEAT GUI, motion correction is specified in the ``Pre-stats`` tab.
 FEAT's default is to use FSL's MCFLIRT tool, which you can see in the dropdown menu.
 You have the option to turn off motion correction, but unless you have a reason to do that, leave it as it is.